JulianKahnert/blog/Content/posts/2018-03-03--pdf-archiver.md

 ---
 date: 2018-03-03 00:00
 title: PDF Archiver
-description: In this blogpost we will discuss the nameing convention and background of PDF Archiver.
+description: In this blogpost we will discuss the naming convention and background of PDF Archiver.
 A tool for tagging files and archiving tasks.
 tags: pdfarchiver
 ---